 She studied Communications: Public Relations with a minor in Human Services at California State University, Fullerton, graduating cum laude.

-Reena is a leadership L.A. fellow with the Southern California Leadership Network and serves on the leadership council of Downtown Women’s Center.
-As an advocate for empowering women, homeless and the underserved populations, she is an active volunteer.
+Reena is a leadership L.A. fellow with the Southern California Leadership Network and a member of the leadership council of Downtown Women’s Center.
+As an advocate for empowering women, people experiencing homelessness, and underserved populations, she is an active volunteer.
 Inspired by her radiant son, she is also the founder of Inclusive Sol, a cerebral palsy resource platform.

 When she’s not cultivating relationships, you can find her immersed in live music and embracing a lifestyle of health and sustainability.
 Above all, as a young girl in the Philippines, she was nurtured by her grandmother, a traditional medicine woman.
 She honors her by living a life of service.